How to make a Minion Melon

 There’s nothing quite like having a bit of fun in the kitchen, and getting your 5 a day out of it at the same time.

 Bean loves melon, and who doesn’t love a Minion?

-This little project is an opportunity to do something together, while at the same time stepping back and letting the little one take the lead.
+This how to make a Minion melon project is an opportunity to do something together, while at the same time stepping back and letting the little one take the lead.
 It’s hard, I’ll admit.